olafz/percona-clustercheck/README.md

 Clustercheck will now listen on port 9200 after xinetd restart, and HAproxy is ready to check MySQL via HTTP poort 9200.

+## Setup with systemd ##
+This setup will register a socket on TCP port 9200 and an associated instantiated service with systemd.
+Connections to the socket will be forwarded to the clustercheck script from this repository to report the status of the node.

+First, create a clustercheckuser that will be doing the checks.

+    mysql> GRANT PROCESS ON *.* TO 'clustercheckuser'@'localhost' IDENTIFIED BY 'clustercheckpassword!'

+Copy the clustercheck from the repository to `/usr/bin` and make it executable.
+Then copy the `mysqlck.socket` and `mysqlchk@.service` files (under `systemd`) in the repository to `/usr/lib/systemd/system` and make them world-readable.

+To activate the socket, run the following commands:

+    # systemctl enable mysqlchk.socket
+    # systemctl start mysqlchk.socket

+Systemd will now service requests to port 9200 with the clustercheck script, and HAproxy is ready to check MySQL via HTTP port 9200.

 ## Setup with shell return values ##
 If you do not want to use the setup with xinetd, you can also execute `clustercheck` on the commandline and check for the return value.